Previous Thread

 But I never found the built-in sounds that great, and Notion 4 seemed to work less well with third party libraries.
 The focus seems to instead be on integration with Studio One and nothing else.

-it looks like I can't even buy the libraries that work with Notion without also getting a Studio One subscription.
+It looks like I can't even buy the libraries that work with Notion without also getting a Studio One subscription.
 I tried to double-check that, but after ten minutes, I can't even find the Notion Expansion Sounds on their site again.

-If there were a reason for paying for a Notion upgrade, but as it is, I'll keep using Notion for the ease of use, but probably move on to Muse Score, which has much better built-in sounds.
+I'd be happy to upgrade if there were a reason for paying for a Notion upgrade, but as it is, I'll keep using Notion for the ease of use, but probably move on to Muse Score, which has much better built-in sounds.

 -- David Cuny